Rachel Gonsalves » Mrs. Rachel Gonsalves

 Refer to the BMS Handbook for missing/late work policy due to absences.
 Work cannot be provided in advance for absences.
 Check the basket for missed work when you return to class from an absence.

 For excused absences, you will be offered the same number of days to complete work as the days you have been absent.
 Be sure to attend office hours or Homework Headquarters to finish work.
-My office hours are Thursdays from 2:45-3:15 p.m. or by appointment.
+My office hours are Tuesdays from 2:45-3:15 p.m. or by appointment.
 Please see me if your absence is unexcused

-Missed tests and quizzes must be made up upon return from the absence during office hours or Homework Headquarters within the same number of days of the absence.
+Missed tests and quizzes must be made up upon return from the absence during office hours within the same number of days of the absence.
 Students are responsible for knowing they have missed tests and quizzes, and for making arrangments to make up the missed assessments as soon as they return to school.

 Late Work Policy